engrit-illinois/Test-AdDnsOverTime/README.md

 ### -Computer [string[]]
 Required string array.
 An array of strings representing the AD computer names to monitor.
-Note: the header of the console output won't align with the columns if the computer names are >15 characters.
+Note: Currently the behavior of the console output is undefined when computer names are >15 characters.

 ### -IpRanges [string]
 Optional string.